 Determining Whether to File a CFIUS Notice

 If the parties agree not to file a notice, CFIUS may still determine that the transaction should be subject to review.
-In such cases, CFIUS will unilaterally initiate a review to determine if the foreign investment raises potential national security issues.
+In such cases, CFIUS will unilaterally begin a review to determine if the foreign investment raises potential national security issues.

 If the parties agree to file a CFIUS Notice, they submit a voluntary filing of a Notice, which typically includes details such as the parties to the proposed transaction (foreign investor and target U.S. business), details on the business activities, and a description of the proposed transaction.
-It may also include the disclosure of additional information such as passports and visa information, the parties’ addresses, and any connections to certain foreign governments.
+It may also include the disclosure of additional information such as the parties’ addresses, passports and visa information, and any connections to certain foreign governments.